Policy last updated

 Role of Smile Squad

-- Contact schools (through a local community dental agency) who have been invited to explain the program and discuss the requirements of the school.
+- Contact schools (through a local community dental agency) each year to explain the program and discuss the requirements of the school

 Note: Any correspondence schools receive will contain a Smile Squad 'smiling tooth' logo shown below.